kktjs/ssr/README.md

 ### CSS Modules

 KKT supports [CSS Modules](https://github.com/css-modules/css-modules) using Webpack's [css-loader](https://github.com/webpack-contrib/css-loader).
-Simply import your CSS file with the extension `.module.css` and KKT will process the file using `css-loader`.
+Simply import your CSS file with the extension `.module.css` and will process the file using `css-loader`.

 ```jsx
 import React from 'react';